Chronic Kidney Disease: Cardiovascular Disease and Dyslipidemia

 The symptoms and signs of coronary heart disease in the setting of CKD are similar to patients with preserved renal function, and may include exertional chest discomfort, shortness of breath, palpitations, nausea, diaphoresis, and lightheadedness.
 In dialysis patients, coronary disease is often under-diagnosed, due to the atypical or silent nature of symptoms.

-Beyond acute coronary syndrome, sudden cardiac death is a major source of morbidity and mortality in patients with CKD.
+Beyond ACS, sudden cardiac death is a major source of morbidity and mortality in patients with CKD.
 Structural and functional abnormalities of the heart predispose to arrhythmias and may be responsible for up to 50% of cardiovascular-related deaths in patients with ESRD.
 The prevalence of left ventricular hypertrophy is estimated to be as high as 80% among patients receiving renal replacement therapy.
 Additionally, dilated cardiomyopathy with systolic dysfunction is also a prevalent finding, affecting up to a third of patients with advanced kidney failure.

 Why are patients with chronic kidney disease at increased risk of cardiovascular disease?